-The Evening Program in Business offers students who complete a common set of core business courses a "Management Certificate."
-The Management Certificate is awarded at the undergraduate level.
-The certificate requires a completion of ten (10) core business management courses consisting of 40 credit hours of instruction.
+The adult B.S. in Business Administration program offers students who complete a common set of core business courses a Management Certificate.
+The certificate requires a completion of ten core business management courses consisting of 40 credit hours of instruction.
 No more than two courses may be accepted as transient course credit for the certificate.
-The courses required for the Management Certificate are:
+The courses required are:

-Foundations of Financial Accounting
+ACC 2111 Foundations of Financial Accounting

-Foundations of Managerial Accounting
+ACC 2112 Foundations of Managerial Accounting

-Principles of Management
+BUS 2217 Principles of Management

-Marketing Principles
+BUS 3160 Marketing Principles

-Legal Environment of Business
+BUS 3311 Legal Environment of Business

-Applied Statistics of Business and Economics
+BUS/ECO 3320 Applied Statistics of Business and Economics

-Managerial Finance
+BUS 3453 Managerial Finance

-Business Information Systems
+BUS 3705 Business Information Systems

-Principles of Microeconomics
+ECO 2205 Principles of Microeconomics

-Principles of Macroeconomics
+ECO 2207 Principles of Macroeconomics

-Students must complete a standard Evening Program application and submit an official copy of high school transcripts.
-Upon completion of all courses, students desiring the Management Certificate must submit a "Management Certificate Completion" form available in the School of Adult and Graduate Education and submit a \$25.00 processing fee.
+Students must complete an Adult Program Application and submit an official copy of high school transcripts.
+Upon completion of all courses, students must submit a Management Certificate Completion Form (available in the School of Adult and Graduate Education) and a \$25 processing fee.